terralang/terra/api.md

 True if the type is a primitive type we the requested property, or if it is a vector of a primitive type of the requested property.

 ---
-	type:finalizelayout()

-Forces the type to calculate its layout.
-This call does nothing for non-struct types.
-For struct types, it will call the `__finializelayout` metamethod.
-After the call, it is no longer possible to modify the `entry` or `method` tables for the type.

----

-    type:freeze(async)
+    type:complete()

-Forces the type to be frozen.
-This will both finalize the layout, and recursively free any types that this type references.
-Can be called [asynchronously](#asynchronous_compilation).
+Forces the type to be complete.
+For structs, this will calculate the layout of the struct (possibly calling `__getentries` and `__staticinitialize` if defined), and recursively complete any types that this type references.

 Structs
 -------